 Preventing Fuel Fraud

-Even though fuel prices have comedown somewhat recently, they are still near a three-year high.
-That means everybody is looking for ways to save a few dollars at the pump.
+As a result of recent world events and the increase in demand for fuel with Covid-19 restrictions lifting, fuel prices have dramatically increased.
+Everyone is looking for ways to save a few dollars at the pump.
 Unfortunately, instead of utilizing our Tips for Reducing Fuel Cost, some dishonest individuals will inevitably attempt to game the system to the point of committing outright fraud or theft.
-A recent article by Automotive Fleet highlighted the different types of fuel fraud that’s prevalent in the fleet industry.
-In this article, we’re going to discuss some of the steps that you and your drivers can take to protect yourselves at the pump.
+An article by Automotive Fleet highlighted the different types of fuel fraud that’s prevalent in the fleet industry.
+In this article, we will discuss some of the steps both you and your drivers can take to protect yourselves at the pump.

 What the Company Can Do: